TheIllusiveC4/Champions/docs/README.md

 Current available affixes:

+* **Adaptable** - Champion will take less and less damage from the same consecutive damage type
 * **Arctic** - Continuously fires homing projectiles that will slow anyone they hit
 * **Dampening** - Reduces the damage of indirect attacks
 * **Desecrator** - Periodically spawns a cloud of harming underneath its target